kblevins/Getting-And-Cleaning-Data-Course-Project/README.md

 The files contained in this repository are all part of the Course Project for the Coursera Getting and Cleaning Data course.

 The goals of this project are as follows:

-1. Merges the training and the test sets to create one data set.
+1. Merge the training and the test sets to create one data set.

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement.

-3. Uses descriptive activity names to name the activities in the data set
+3. Use descriptive activity names to name the activities in the data set

-4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately label the data set with descriptive variable names.

-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 Step-by-Step Guide